MahdiAll99/MEDimage/README.md

 $ conda activate medimage
 ```

-Once activated, you can start running the [IBSI-Tests](#1-IBSI-TESTs)
+Once the environment is activated, you can start running the [IBSI-Tests](#1-IBSI-TESTs)

 ## 3. Generating the Documentation Locally
 The package documentation can be generated locally using [pdoc3](https://pdoc.dev/docs/pdoc.html).

-From your terminal follow these instructions
+From your terminal, acces the MEDimage package folder and follow these instructions

 Activate the conda environment
 ```